 - 5.2.1.1.
 Sampling.
-The Discharger shall collect 24-hour composite effluent samples at Monitoring Location EFF-001 for critical life stage toxicity testing as indicated below.
-For toxicity tests requiring renewals, the Discharger shall collect 24-hour composite samples on consecutive or alternating days. - 5.2.1.2.
+The Discharger shall collect 24-hour composite effluent samples at Monitoring Location EFF-001 or EFF-002 for critical life stage toxicity testing as indicated below.
+Effluent samples may be collected before disinfection for toxicity tests.
+For static-renewal toxicity tests, the Discharger may use a composite sample to prepare test solutions for renewal in accordance with 40 C.F.R. part 136, Table II, Footnote 4. - 5.2.1.2.
 Test Species.
-The test species shall be either green algae (Selenastrum capricornutum) or mysid shrimp (Americamysis bahia).
-The Discharger shall conduct a screening chronic toxicity test as described in Appendix E-1, or as described in applicable State Water Board plan provisions that become effective after adoption of this Order, following any significant change in the nature of the effluent.
+The test species shall be red abalone (Haliotis rufescens).
+The Discharger shall conduct a screening chronic toxicity test as described in Appendix E-1, following any significant change in the nature of the effluent.
 If there is no significant change in the nature of the effluent, the Discharger shall conduct a screening test if required by an applicable State Water Board plan and submit the results with its application for permit reissuance.
 Upon completion of the chronic toxicity screening, the Discharger shall use the most sensitive species to conduct subsequent monitoring. - 5.2.1.3.
 Frequency.
-Chronic toxicity monitoring shall be as specified below: - 5.2.1.3.1.
-The Discharger shall monitor routinely once per quarter. - 5.2.1.3.2.
-The Discharger shall accelerate monitoring to monthly after exceeding a three-sample median of 10 chronic toxicity unit (TUc) or a single-sample maximum of 20 TUc.
-Based on the TUc results, the Executive Officer may specify a different frequency for accelerated monitoring to ensure that accelerated monitoring provides useful information. - 5.2.1.3.3.
-The Discharger shall return to routine monitoring if accelerated monitoring does not exceed the trigger in section 5.2.1.3.2, above. - 5.2.1.3.4.
-If accelerated monitoring confirms consistent toxicity in excess of the trigger in section 5.2.1.3.2, above, the Discharger shall continue accelerated monitoring and initiate toxicity reduction evaluation (TRE) procedures in accordance with section 5.2.3, below. - 5.2.1.3.5.
-The Discharger shall return to routine monitoring after implementing appropriate elements of the TRE, and either the toxicity drops below the trigger in 5.2.1.3.2, above, or, based on the TRE results, the Executive Officer determines that accelerated monitoring would no longer provide useful information.
+Chronic toxicity monitoring shall be as specified in Table E-3 above. - 5.2.1.3.1.
+The Discharger shall accelerate monitoring to monthly after exceeding a three-sample median value of 10 TUc or a single-sample maximum value of 20 TUc.
+Based on the TUc results, the Executive Officer may specify a different accelerated monitoring frequency to ensure that accelerated monitoring provides useful information. - 5.2.1.3.2.
+The Discharger shall return to routine monitoring if accelerated monitoring does not exceed the trigger in section 5.2.1.3.1, above. - 5.2.1.3.3.
+If accelerated monitoring confirms consistent toxicity greater than the trigger in section 5.2.1.3.1, above, the Discharger shall continue accelerated monitoring and initiate toxicity reduction evaluation (TRE) procedures in accordance with section 5.2.3, below. - 5.2.1.3.4.
+The Discharger shall return to routine monitoring after implementing appropriate elements of the TRE, and either the toxicity drops below the trigger in 5.2.1.3.1, above, or, based on the TRE results, the Executive Officer determines that accelerated monitoring would no longer provide useful information. - 5.2.1.3.5.

-- 5.2.1.3.6.
 Monitoring conducted pursuant to a TRE shall satisfy the requirements for routine and accelerated monitoring while the TRE is underway. - 5.2.1.4.
 Methodology.
 Sample collection, handling, and preservation shall be in accordance with U.S. EPA protocols.
 Bioassays shall be conducted in compliance with the most recently promulgated test methods, as shown in Appendix E-2.
+These are:

-These are Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, currently 1st edition (EPA/600/R-95-136), Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, currently third edition (EPA-821-R-02-014) and Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, currently fourth edition (EPA-821-R2-02-013).
+- Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, currently 1st edition (EPA/600/R-95-136), - Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, currently third edition (EPA-821-R-02-014), and - Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, currently fourth edition (EPA-821-R2-02-013).

 If these protocols prove unworkable, the Executive Officer and the Environmental Laboratory Accreditation Program may grant exceptions in writing upon the Discharger's request with justification.